Sheriff says deputy accidentally shot and killed suspected burglar during struggle

 Protesters chanting outside the East Feliciana Sheriff’s Department following the death of Christopher Whitfield.
 He died in a deputy-involved shooting that allegedly stemmed from a chicken theft earlier this week. @WBRZ pic.twitter.com/YluaozkUbv— Nadeen Abusada (@NadeenAbusada) October 18, 2019

-Several in the crowd chanted "no justice, no peace," while others seemed on the verge of a physical altercation with authorities.
+Several in the crowd chanted "no justice, no peace," while others seemed on the verge of a physical altercation with authorities until the situation eventually de-escalated.

-The deputy responsible for Whitfield's death, who has not been identified as of Friday morning, has been placed on paid leave as the sheriff's office continues to investigate the shooting.
-The sheriff's office has said it will release the deputy's name later today.